Is there a Golden Parachute in Sannikov's principal-agent problem?: Main results

 \begin{example} {\rm \citeauthor*{sannikov2008continuous} \cite[Figure 1]{sannikov2008continuous}} considers the situation $\delta=1$, $($so that $\overline{F}=F)$, and

 Notice that, given {\rm\citeauthor*{sannikov2008continuous}}'s conclusion that a {\rm Golden Parachute} exists, the unboundedness of $A$ is not problematic, as the optimal effort remains bounded, so that the problem is unchanged by restricting to the corresponding compact subset of $A$.
-Under the present specification, we have Then, since $F^\prime(0)=0$ in this case, the second alternative in {\rm \Cref{prop:NGP}} can be reformulated as
+Under the present specification, we have Then, since $F^\prime(0)=0$ in this case, \ref{ngp2} holds if and only if $8\beta\eta h \ge 1.$ \end{example}